daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Defensive Augmentation:** By upgrading your nervous and immune systems, you are trained in Might defense and Speed defense tasks.
 Enabler.

+**Defensive Blinking (4 Intellect points):** You enter a heightened reactive state so that when you are struck hard enough to take damage, you teleport an immediate distance in a random direction (not up or down) to help evade the brunt of the attack.
+Your Speed defense rolls are eased for one minute.
+Action.

 **Defensive Field:** Thanks to subdermal implants, a permanent spell, alien modifications, or something similar, you now have a force field that radiates 1 inch (2.5 cm) from your body and provides you with +2 Armor.
 Enabler.

 **Defensive Phasing (2 Intellect points):** You can change your phase so that some attacks pass through you harmlessly.
 For the next ten minutes, you gain an asset to your Speed defense tasks, but during this time you lose any benefit from armor you wear.
 Action to initiate.